 What to Look for in a Top Tube Bag

 The first thing to look for in a top tube bag is how much space it has and how much food or items it can hold.
+So, first think about what goes in your bike bag.
 For example, if you only plan on packing gels in your top tube bag, you might want the smallest one.
 On the other hand, if you’re going to pack your cell phone, your charger, as well as your snacks in there, you’ll need a larger one.
 Most top tube bags hold anywhere from half to 1 liter of items.

 You might want one large open bag, or you might prefer a bag with separate compartments to keep all of your goodies organized.
 For example, you can keep your gels on one side and your bars on the other.
 Other bags have outside pockets for quick access.